lnstadrum/beatmup/README.md

 There is a number of test apps showcasing the use of Beatmup with additional explanations in [apps](apps) folder.
 The code is in C++, but can be universally helpful.
 Few examples:
  * [apps/shaderer](apps/shaderer/app.cpp) processes images with a custom GLSL fragment shader read from the standard input.
  * [apps/x2](apps/x2/app.cpp) is a test app for the *x2* neural net.
  * [apps/classify](apps/classify/app.cpp) is a dog image classifier, a variant of ResNeXt trained on a subset of ImageNet containing 120 classes of dogs and cats images.
 The inference is implemented with OpenGL shaders.
-Top-1 validation accuracy on Raspberry Pi Zero W is about 64% (work in progress).
+Top-1 validation accuracy achieved on Raspberry Pi Zero W is 68.62%.
+Classifying a 385*385 image takes ~582 ms there.

 ## Python
 [python/examples](python/examples) folder contains detailed examples of scripts using Beatmup in Python.